jsummers/deark/readme.md

 Thanks to James Ashton for much of the code used by the X-Face format decoder.

-Thanks to Allan G. Weber for the Huffman decompression code used by the StuffIt format decoder.

 Thanks to Mark Adler for the ZIP "implode" decompression code.

 Thanks to countless others who have documented the supported file formats.